Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: Concluding Remarks

 Although GP surrogates are widely used in the analysis of complex system as an alternative to the direct analysis using computer experiments, most of the existing work are not applicable to the problems with functional inputs.
 To address this issue, two new types of kernel functions are introduced for functional-input GPs, including a linear and nonlinear kernel.
 Theoretical properties of the proposed surrogates, such as the convergence rate of the mean squared prediction error, are discussed.
 Numerical studies and the application to surrogate modeling in an inverse scattering problem show high prediction accuracy of the proposed method.

-There are extensive studies in experimental design for conventional GP surrogates, but the study of optimal designs for GPs with functional inputs remains scarce.
+There are extensive studies in experimental design for conventional GP surrogate models, but the study of optimal designs for GPs with functional inputs remains scarce.
 In this paper, it is shown that space-fillingness is a desirable property in controlling the convergence rate of MSPE.
 An interesting topic for future research is to explore the construction procedure for efficient space-filling designs with functional inputs.
 Apart from experimental designs, another important future work is to explore systematic approaches to efficiently identify the functional input given an observed far-field pattern, which is the ultimate goal of inverse scattering problems.
-Based on the proposed GP surrogate, we will explore a Bayesian inverse framework and a calibration procedure that integrates computer experiments and real observations.
+Based on the proposed GP surrogate, we will explore a Bayesian inverse framework that integrates computer experiments and real observations.
+Last but not the least, even though the numerical studies in Supplementary Material \ref{sec:samplepath} indicate that the smoothness parameter $\nu$ in the linear kernel function does not much affect the sample paths, it is worth exploring the theoretical properties regarding the choice of the parameter.
+We leave it for the future work.